haoqichen20/phuego/README.md

     - seeds
     - rwr
-    - ego
+    - ego (subjected to KDE_cutoff)
-    - modules
+    - modules (subjected to KDE_cutoff)

+Depending on the levels, three types of files could be provided:

+    - protein lists
+    - networks
+    - fisher's exact test results

+In brief, a user input protein list (**seeds**) is divided into two directions using the scores (e.g., log2FCs).
+On each direction, it is expanded through network propagation into a very large list (**rwr**).
+Then this list is narrowed down (depending on where the user set the KDE_cutoff) by extracting only Ego network of seed nodes (**ego**), and further filtered by keeping inter-linked egos (**modules**). **The modules are considered the final result of phuEGO.** For details, refer to [publication](#6-citation).

 ### 4).
-Output - networks
+Output - module networks

-For most users, the most interesting result would be the **module network files**.
-So we will explain these first:

-##### module_net.graphml
-This is a network output of the igraph package, in an user specified format (**-nf**).
-It contains information for module annotation, and can be readily imported into other software such as Cytoscape.
+These are network output of the igraph package, in an user specified format (via CLI parameter **-nf**).
+The default .graphml format contains information for module annotation, and can be readily imported into other software such as Cytoscape.

-##### module_net_edgelist.csv

-##### module_net_nodes_attribute.csv
+    - decreased/KDE_cutoff/networks/module_net.graphml
+    - increased/KDE_cutoff/networks/module_net.graphml

+These two files contains redundant information with the network file in a more human-readable format.

+    - decreased/KDE_cutoff/networks/module_net_edgelist.csv
+    - decreased/KDE_cutoff/networks/module_net_nodes_attribute.csv
+    - increased/KDE_cutoff/networks/module_net_edgelist.csv
+    - increased/KDE_cutoff/networks/module_net_nodes_attribute.csv

 ### 5).
 Output - GSEA

-Inside the fishers folder 8 files are can be found:
-Pfisher.txt refers to the enriched terms against Gene Ontology biological process Ffisher.txt refers to the enriched terms against Gene Ontology functional Cfisher.txt refers to the enriched terms against Gene Ontology cellular component Kfisher.txt refers to the enriched terms against KEGG Rfisher.txt refers to the enriched terms against Reactome when only the leaves are consider as annotation RTfisher.txt refers to the enriched terms against Reactome when all the hierarchy is considered Dfisher.txt refers to the enriched terms against DisGenenet Bfisher.txt refers to the enriched terms against Bioplanet
+On each level, geneset enrichment analysis (fisher's exact test) are performed on the protein list, against an user specified geneset database.
+Through this, the user can examine whether phuEGO retrieves a more meaningful protein list from the seeds.
+The geneset database are part of the supporting database.
+In total, 8 databases are included, and can be specified by providing abbreviation to the CLI arguments **--fg**.

+    -P: enrichment against Gene Ontology biological process.
+Output file: Pfisher.txt
+    -F: enrichment against Gene Ontology functional .
+Output file: Ffisher.txt
+    -C: enrichment against Gene Ontology cellular component.
+Output file: Cfisher.txt
+    -K: enrichment against KEGG.
+Output file: Kfisher.txt
+    -R: enrichment against Reactome when only the leaves are consider as annotation.
+Output file: Rfisher.txt
+    -R: enrichment against Reactome when all the hierarchy is considered.
+Output file: Rfisher.txt
+    -D: enrichment against DisGenenet.
+Output file: Dfisher.txt
+    -B: enrichment against Bioplanet.
+Output file: Bfisher.txt

 ### 6).
-Output - others
+Output - rwr
+Three files are stored on the top layers

 ##### pvalues.txt
 This file contains the pvalues for each node of the network.
 It is divided in seven columns, the first column refers to the uniprot ids.